Stickiem/tp/docs/team/trknguyen.md

 title: Tran Khoi Nguyen's Project Portfolio Page
 ---

-### Project: InContact
+### Project: INContact

-InContact is a desktop address book application used for managing business contacts and their relationships.
+INcontact is a desktop address book application used for managing business contacts and their relationships.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.

 Given below are my contributions to the project.